Student Aid Tips

 The Manitoba Student Aid program consists of student loans and grants.
 For students with limited resources, government loans are usually the best option, as they are interest-free as long as you are a student.
 This can save you thousands of dollars when it comes time for repayment.
-Secondly, through grants or loan rebates, the government attempts to limit the amount of repayable assistance to between $6,000 and $6,500 per year.

 A number of different grants provide additional non-repayable assistance to students who fit a variety of categories.